FHA Guidelines On Medical Collections

 What About Charged-Off Accounts?

-• Charged-off accounts are debts creditors have written off as a loss, meaning they no longer expect repayment.
-Under FHA guidelines, these accounts are treated as having a zero balance, so they won’t negatively impact your DTI or loan eligibility.
+Charged-off accounts are debts that creditors have given up on collecting, meaning they don’t expect to get paid.
+According to FHA guidelines, these accounts count as having a zero balance, so they won’t hurt your debt-to-income ratio (DTI) or your chance of getting a loan.

-• However, credit disputes on charged-off accounts must be resolved before the mortgage process can proceed.
-If you have a credit dispute on a non-medical charged-off account, be prepared to retract it to avoid delays.
+However, you must resolve credit disputes on charged-off accounts before continuing the mortgage process.
+If you disagree with a non-medical charged-off account, be ready to retract it to avoid delays.

 How to Improve Your Chances of FHA Loan Approval in 2024